Tonexus/halt/docs/polymorphism.md

-## Generics
+## Polymorphism

-There are two forms of generic types, universally quantified types and existentially quantified types.
+There are two forms of polymorphic types, universally quantified types (generics) and existentially quantified types (abstract types).

+TODO read this over and update...

 ### Universal types